TechupBusiness/simple-docker-multi-project/README.md

 ## Shipped easy-to-use services
 Services are separated into two categories: "main" and "extra".
 Main services are the reason for creating a project (e.g. webserver for PHP based applications).
 Extra services supports the main service of a project (e.g. a database or email service).
+In the future these two service-types will be merged together, then we will onky have "services" with dependencies.

+NOTE: You will find additional information for each service in a README.md file, placed in the service folder.

 - System (core)
-  - [traefik](#traefik---reverse-proxy): reverse proxy to route incoming http/https traffic for multiple domains to your containerized services/applications
+  - [reverse-proxy](#traefik---reverse-proxy): reverse proxy [traefik](https://traefik.io/) to route incoming http/https traffic for multiple domains to your containerized services/applications
-  - [restic](#restic---backup-solution): efficient opensource backup solution written in Go.
+  - [backup](#restic---backup-solution): efficient opensource backup solution written in Go.
 Creates backups of all data within this project
+  - Watchtower: Monitors upstream images for changes on docker hub (does not work yet with services that uses a Dockerfile)
+  - Mailer: a slim postfix server to deliver system messages
 - Main
   - [webserver](#webserver-apachephp): flexible apache webserver for php applications
   - [dropbox](#dropbox): File share cloud provider